Avena case: Summary

-On 9 January 2003, Mexico filed a lawsuit against its neighbour, the United States of America, accusing the US of violating the Vienna Convention on Consular Relations by arresting, detaining, trying, convicting, and sentencing 54 Mexican nationals to death row without allowing Mexico its international legal obligations in accordance with Articles 5 and 36 of the Vienna Convention.
+On 9 January 2003, Mexico filed a lawsuit against the United States of America, accusing the US of violating the Vienna Convention on Consular Relations by arresting, detaining, trying, convicting, and sentencing 54 Mexican nationals to death row without allowing Mexico its international legal obligations in accordance with Articles 5 and 36 of the Vienna Convention.
 In light of the violation committed by the United States, Mexico demanded that the US restore the status quo ante and take the necessary steps to ensure that the rights afforded under Article 36 are provided.
 Mexico also submitted a request to the court indicating provisional measures of protection in order to protect the rights of its citizens after the final judgment in the case, including that the government of the United States must ensure that no Mexican national be executed or have an execution date set.

 The United States admitted that in certain cases, Mexican nationals have been prosecuted and sentenced without being informed of their rights, but in other cases, in accordance with the ICJ's judgment in the LaGrand case, the US had an obligation "by means of its own choosing, (to) allow the review and consideration of the conviction and sentence by taking account of the violation of the rights set forth in that Convention."
 In those cases, review and reconsideration had already occurred throughout the last two years.
 The US also pointed out that if the court granted Mexico's request to halt execution for its nationals, it would install a sweeping prohibition on capital punishment in the United States for any and all Mexican nationals, thus interfering in the US's sovereign rights and would "transform the court into a general criminal court of appeal".

 Of the 54 cases presented to the court, three were most focused upon.
 Three Mexican nationals, César Roberto Fierro Reyna, Roberto Moreno Ramos, and Osvaldo Torres Aguilera were at risk of execution in the next few months or possibly weeks.
 The court recognized that their execution would cause irreparable prejudice and implemented provisional measures by prohibiting the United States to proceed with their execution pending the final judgment in the case.

 At the beginning of the proceedings, the United States raised several objections over the jurisdiction of the court as well as admissibility, each dismissed by the court as being a matter for the merits.
 In the first of Mexico's submissions, it asked the court to declare that: